Certificate in Compliance

 Preventing Discrimination and Harassment for Non-Supervisory Employees

-Course Description: Participants will to understand and recognize other types of prohibited discrimination and harassment, identify risky behaviors that may constitute sexual harassment, learn their responsibilities if they are confronted with objectionable behavior in an employee role, understand how to file a discrimination or harassment complaint, and understand the laws and university policies prohibiting discrimination and harassment.
+Course Description: Participants will understand and recognize prohibited discrimination and harassment, identify risky behaviors that may constitute sexual harassment, learn their responsibilities if they are confronted with objectionable behavior, understand how to file a discrimination or harassment complaint, and understand the laws and university policies prohibiting discrimination and harassment.

 Course Description: “Public records” are materials made or received by the university, pursuant to law or in connection with the transaction of official business that are used to perpetuate, communicate or formalize knowledge.
 Individuals have the right to inspect and/or copy public records.
 This session will cover what records are considered public records, what procedure must be followed to respond to a public record request, what types of records are exempt from the public records law, and the penalties for failure to comply with a public records request.